nsxiv/nsxiv/README.md

 will always disable libgif.
 Alternatively, they can be disabled via editing `config.mk`.

+Installing nsxiv:

+    # make install

+Please note, that this requires root privileges.
+By default, nsxiv is installed using the prefix "/usr/local", so the full path of the executable will be "/usr/local/bin/nsxiv".

 You can install nsxiv into a directory of your choice by changing the second command to: